The Best Cenotes In Yucatan

 Great swimming and platform jumping, $120 pesos gets you access to both large cenotes—a couple of minutes south of Tulum.

 Adjacent to the Jungle Maya Park, the Yaxmuul Cenotes are considered some of the most beautiful in the area and are less crowded than many other cenotes near Tulum.

-Reaching them requires a few miles drive down a dirt road, so typically people hire a tour guide to take you.
+Reaching them requires a few miles drive down a dirt road, so typically people hire a tour guide to take them.
 Packages often include driving ATVs through the jungle to get there, which adds to the “adventure” vibe.
 There are a few zip lines and rappelling opportunities in the area as well.
 Very highly reviewed.

 Until only the past few decades, Aktun-Ha (translated as car wash) was a little-used cenote where taxi drivers would stop to gather water to wash their cars!